Small-diameter wheel, i-Cockpit dash, sharper steering than the Clio, ideal for the bay-side bends out of TIV.

 Behind the wheel

-The 208 Mk2 is the tauter, more distinctly French alternative to the Clio on the Tivat Airport rank, and you notice the difference before you have reached the airport gate.
-The 1.2 PureTech 100 hp three-cylinder is the pick — keener than the 75 hp variant, willing to rev, paired with a short-throw five-speed manual that feels positive rather than casual.
-Some examples carry the eight-speed auto, which matches the engine's character well.
-The i-Cockpit dash is the party trick: a small low-set steering wheel, digital instruments you read above it, piano-key switches for climate.
-Some drivers love it, others never get comfortable — sit in one at handover before committing to the week.
+The 208 Mk2 is the more pointed alternative on the TIV economy rank, and the difference shows before you have left the airport access lane.
+The 1.2 PureTech 100 hp three-cylinder is the engine to ask for at the kerbside, keener than the 75 hp variant and willing to rev. The five-speed manual is short-throw and positive; the eight-speed auto matches the engine well.
+The i-Cockpit dash is divisive: a low small wheel, instruments read above it, piano-key climate switches.
+Some drivers love it, others never settle.
+Try the seat at the handover lane before signing the rental agreement, especially if you are tall.

 On Tivat Airport routes